futurewei-cloud/merak/README.md

 - Merak Agent: create virtual network devices (bridges, tap devices and veth pairs) and network namespace for VMs, collect test results and send the results back to merak compute.

 ## Scalability
-In order to provide more virtual and emulated resources with limited hardware resources, two possible solutions are investigated and developed in this project:
+In order to provide more virtual and emulated resources with limited hardware resources, three possible solutions are investigated and developed in this project:
 - Docker-in-Docker
 - Kubernetes-in-Kubernetes (KinK)
+- Kubernetes cluster in virtual machines

 For ore detail design and information, please refer to the docs folder in this repository.